rainlanguage/specs/signed-context-oracle.md

 | `inputIOIndex` | `uint256` | Index into `order.validInputs[]` for the current IO pair |
 | `outputIOIndex` | `uint256` | Index into `order.validOutputs[]` for the current IO pair |
 | `counterparty` | `address` | The address of the taker or clearer |

+A single request is simply an array of length 1.

 ABI encoding is used because it is canonical — there are no JSON key ordering ambiguities, and `OrderV4` contains nested arrays and bytes fields that are complex to serialize in other formats.